ある and いる contrast each other in many ways. There are some important exceptions to conjugation that you need to keep in mind.

 Nuance Note: Using が here makes it sound like either there isn't a dog, and in the case of ownership, something happened to the dog, like it ran away, was stolen, or died.
 If you were to say 犬はいません, you would be able to say I don't have a dog, but it sounds like you may own something else like a cat.
 You could say 犬を飼っていません to avoid this extra nuance. 飼う means "to raise an animal."
 You could just also naturally respond with いません or 飼っていません.

 There is the evening Venus.

 Sentence Note: Ex.
 34a is an example of いる in literary language that wouldn't be used in the spoken language.
-Originally, this usage was meant to show something that normally moves but is not.
+Originally, this usage was meant to show something that normally moves but is in fact not moving.

 ある VS いる Troubles